 If you’ve answered yes to a number of the above questions, or even if you have a slight concern, it’s important to get your child’s hearing checked out.

 Come and see us at The Hearing Clinic and we will take our time to put your child at their ease while learning about them, their interests and issues at school.
-We’ll perform various simple tests to check their hearing and understand exactly where the problem lies.
+We’ll perform various simple auditory processing disorder tests to check their hearing and understand exactly where the problem lies.

 How we help children with APD